-Scottsdale, Arizona — WorldatWork’s 2022 “Sales Compensation Programs & Practices Survey” finds that organizations are implementing measures as part of their sales compensation plans to retain talent and combat voluntary turnover.
-The study revealed 50% of organizations have offered higher base pay for sales roles and 39% have increased incentive opportunities, with 22% of organizations doing both.
+WorldatWork’s 2022 “Sales Compensation Programs & Practices Survey” revealed that 50% of organizations have offered higher base pay for sales roles and 39% have increased incentive opportunities, with 22% of organizations doing both.

 The survey of 693 organizations, conducted in partnership with SalesGlobe, found that 87% of companies are taking action to reduce voluntary turnover and 65% are taking multiple actions.
 Pay leads the way as the top action to stem turnover.